microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-discoveredcloudappdetail-list-ipaddresses.md

 Namespace: microsoft.graph.security

-Get the list of ipAddresses associated with a discovered cloud app.
+Get the list of IP addresses associated with a discovered cloud app.

 ## Permissions